camunda/camunda-docs/docs/components/concepts/user-task-listeners.md

 If an operation is denied by a listener, no corrections are applied to the user task.

-Below is an example of how to correct the user task data form a job worker for the user task listener job:
+Below is an example of how to correct the user task data form a job worker while completing the user task listener job:

 ```java
 final JobHandler completeTaskListenerJobWithCorrectionsHandler =